tlwilliams895/lchs/src/chapters/lists/multi-dimensional-lists.rst

    multilist_name.method()

-To apply a method to one of the inner lists, the syntax is:
+To apply a method to one of the nested lists, the syntax is:

 .. sourcecode:: python